wjakob/nanobind/docs/lowlevel.rst

 :cpp:func:`nb::inst_name() <inst_name>` determine the type name associated with a type or instance thereof.
 These also accept non-nanobind types and instances.

+The function :cpp:func:`nb::inst_python_derived() <inst_python_derived>`
+reports whether a nanobind instance belongs to a Python subclass of the bound type rather than to the bound type itself.

 Even lower-level interface
 --------------------------